 - No confession of judgment (in restricted states): properly-structured contracts respect state restrictions on COJs.

-- UCC-1 with proper release process: the lender files a UCC-1 against business assets, and contractually commits to file a release within a specified window after payoff.
+- UCC-1 with proper release process: the funder files a UCC-1 against business assets, and contractually commits to file a release within a specified window after payoff.

-✅ How The Broker Shop vets every lender: We only work with funders whose contracts include reconciliation clauses, clear receivables-purchase language, and transparent disclosure.
-The the right lenders on our network compete for your deal — meaning you see the best terms available, not just the first offer.
+✅ How The Broker Shop vets every funder: We only work with funders whose contracts include reconciliation clauses, clear receivables-purchase language, and transparent disclosure.
+The the right funders on our network compete for your deal — meaning you see the best terms available, not just the first offer.

 What Has Been Found Illegal (And What Hasn't)